 Glen Allen is a somewhat small town located in the state of Virginia.
 With a population of 15,495 people and ten constituent neighborhoods, Glen Allen is the 55th largest community in Virginia.

 Glen Allen is a decidedly white-collar town, with fully 85.75% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Glen Allen is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Glen Allen who work in sales jobs (13.55%), management occupations (12.81%), and office and administrative support (11.81%).

 Also of interest is that Glen Allen has more people living here who work in computers and math than 95% of the places in the US.

-The population of Glen Allen is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.77% of adults in Glen Allen have a bachelor's degree or even advanced degree.
+The citizens of Glen Allen are very well educated compared to the average community in the nation: 38.58% of adults in Glen Allen have a bachelor's degree or even advanced degree.

 The per capita income in Glen Allen in 2018 was $37,986, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $151,944 for a family of four.
 However, Glen Allen contains both very wealthy and poor people as well.

 Glen Allen is an extremely ethnically-diverse town.
 The people who call Glen Allen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glen Allen residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Glen Allen include English, Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Glen Allen is English.
 Other important languages spoken here include Spanish and Polish.